ID : 599209701867177

 The parish: from Xhignesse to Hamoir

-The constitution of parishes at the beginning of the medieval period is of an importance which goes beyond the religious character on which they are dependent.
-Indeed, with the transition from an urban society to a rural society, they structure the rural world and constitute a relay for the dissemination of the faith, of which the parish church constitutes the center of a materialized territory.
-Evangelized by Saint Remacle , the region of Hamoir keeps a lasting memory of its passage during the Middle Ages thanks to the pilgrimage to the fountains located in Filot.
-It is to him that we owe the desire to establish parishes in our regions.
+The constitution of parishes in the early medieval period is of an importance which goes beyond the religious character on which they depend.
+Indeed, with the transition from an urban society to a rural society, they structure the rural world and constitute a relay for the diffusion of the faith, of which the parish church constitutes the center of a materialized territory.
+Evangelized by Saint Remacle , the region of Hamoir keeps a tenacious memory of his passage during the Middle Ages thanks to the pilgrimage of the fountains located in Filot.
+It is to him that we owe the will to establish the parishes in our regions.
 Establishments attested by a diploma, in particular, from the king of the Franks Sigebert , a pious man, granting land to Saint Remacle for the establishment of a monastery.

-The church of Hamoir is in the ogival-Mosan style of the 19th century.
+The church of Hamoir is in the 19th century Gothic-Mosan style

 architect